zee-ahmed/vault/website/source/docs/config/index.html.md

   lease duration for tokens and secrets.
 This is a string value using a suffix, e.g. "720h".
 Default value is 30 days.

-In production, you should only consider setting the `disable_mlock` option on Linux systems that only use encrypted swap or do not use swap at all.
-Vault does not currently support memory locking on Mac OS X and Windows and so the feature is automatically disabled on those platforms.
-To give the Vault executable access to the `mlock` syscall on Linux systems:
+In production it is a risk to run Vault on systems where `mlock` is unavailable or the setting has been disabled via the `disable_mlock`.
+Disabling `mlock` is not recommended unless the systems running Vault only use encrypted swap or do not use swap at all.
+Vault only supports memory locking on UNIX-like systems (Linux, FreeBSD, Darwin, etc).
+Non-UNIX like systems (e.g. Windows, NaCL, Android) lack the primitives to keep a process's entire memory address space from spilling disk and is therefore automatically disabled on unsupported platforms.

+On Linux, to give the Vault executable the ability to use the `mlock` syscall without running the process as root, run:

 ```shell
 sudo setcap cap_ipc_lock=+ep $(readlink -f $(which vault))